joelypoley/hsk_standard_course_vocab/README.md

 ## I found a mistake!

-Please open an issue on this repository and describe the mistake.
-If you don't know how to do that, or don't have a github account, then email joel.laity@gmail.com and describe the mistake.
+If you find a mistake please email joel.laity@gmail.com and describe the mistake.

+Alternatively, if you know how to use github then either (1) open and issue or (2) send a pull request fixing the mistake.